 Dr Sanjooram Paddea, Feb 2018

-Additive manufacturing is a growing sector where managing residual stress and defects are the major challenges.
-However, quantifying residual stresses in additive manufacturing and demonstrating structural integrity is crucial before 3D printed structures can be accepted in industry.
+Additive manufacturing (or 3D printing) is a growing sector where managing residual stress and defects are major challenges.
+For that reason, quantifying residual stresses in additive manufacturing and demonstrating structural integrity is crucial before 3D printed structures can be accepted and widely used in industry.

 Residual Stresses in High-pressure Cold Rolled and Laser Processed Plasma-Welded Plates